Madame-Aehm/CAB-Project-1-Spikes/2. Flexbox/notes.md

 `@keyframes` keyword creates a new CSS animation.
 Every animation must be given an **identifier**, ie. a name.
 Curly braces will surround the property changes that are to be applied.

-Your animation will be made up of keyframe, every point from 0-100% can be selected and manually controlled.
+Your animation will be made up of keyframes, every point from 0-100% can be selected and manually controlled.
 Tip: setting 0% and 100% the same will ensure a smooth infinite animation loop. eg:

 ```css
 @keyframes identifier {